grg2rsr/SeqPeelSort/README.md

 the above steps above are then applied to the next smaller unit, using the "peeled" voltage for the next template matching step.

 ## Community Guidelines for future development
-### expanding IO options based on users needs
+### Expanding IO options based on users needs
 Currently, more IO options are needed, but those would be added on a user by user basis.
 If you are willing to write an conversion from a data format to the `.nix`, have a look at the `smr2nix.py` file as a template.

-### multithreaded template matching
+### Multithreaded template matching
 In order to increase performance, the template matching step could be taken to a multithreaded computation.
-If you are interested in developing this, drop me a line - I have a semaphore based approach for a previous of the algorithm than can probably be adopted with not much effor.
+If you are interested in developing this, drop me a line - I have a semaphore based approach for a previous of the algorithm than can probably be adopted with not much effort.

 ## References